-Programme NCEA (Level 3) Cambridge International IB Bachelor of Advanced Science (Honours) (BAdvSci(Hons)) 260 310 32 Bachelor of Architectural Studies (BAS) 230 280 31 Subject to the qua l litative evaluation of a portfolio of creative work. l Bachelor of Arts (BA) 150 150 26 Bachelor of Commerce (BCom) 165 170 26 Bachelor of Communication (BC) 180 190 27 Bachelor of Dance Studies (BDanceSt) 150 150 26 Subject to t the qualitative evaluation of an audition.8 Bachelor of Design (BDes) 180 190 27 Bachelor of Early Childhood Studies 150 150 26 (BECSt) As part of the application proc ess you will be required to disclose any criminal convic tions.
-Bachelor of Education (Teaching) 150 150 26 (BEd(Tchg)) safety checks and referees' reports.
-(You may also be i meracy, and IELTS assessments.) required to sit literacy, Bachelor of Education (Teaching English 150 150 26 to Speakers of Other Languages) (BEd(TESOL)) As part of the application proc l ess you will be required to disclose any criminal convic l tions.
-Bachelor of Engineering (Honours) (BE(Hons)) 260 with 17 external Level 3 credits in Calculus and 16 external Level 3 credits in Physics 310 with Mathematics and Physics at A Levels 33 with Mathematics and Physics at HL level Bachelor of Fine Arts (BFA) 150 150 26 Bachelor of Global Studies (BGlobalSt) 210 with a minimum of 16 Credits in each of three subjects from the NCEA approved subject list.
+Programme NCEA (Level 3) Cambridge International IB Bachelor of Advanced Science (Honours) (BAdvSci(Hons)) 260 310 32 Bachelor of Architectural Studies (BAS) 230 280 31 Subject to the qual litative evaluation of a portfolio of creative work.
+Bachelor of Arts (BA) 150 150 26 Bachelor of Commerce (BCom) 165 170 26 Bachelor of Communication (BC) 180 190 27 Bachelor of Dance Studies (BDanceSt) 150 150 26 Subject to t the qualitative evaluation of an audition.
+Bachelor of Design (BDes) 180 190 27 Bachelor of Early Childhood Studies 150 150 26 (BECSt) As part of the application proc ess you will be required to disclose any criminal convic tions.
+Bachelor of Education (Teaching) 150 150 26 (BEd(Tchg)) Subject to satisfactory interview, police check, safety checks, referees' reports, literacy, numeracy, ar assessments. nd IELTS or equivalent Bachelor of Education (Teaching English 150 150 26 to Speakers of Other Languages) (BEd(TESOL)) As part of the application proc ess you will be required to disclose any criminal convic tions.
+Bachelor of Engineering (Honours) (BE(Hons)) 260 with 17 external Level 3 credits in Calculus and 16 external Level 3 credits in Physics 310 with Mathematics and Physics at A Levels 33 with Mathematics and Physics at HL level Bachelor of Fine Arts (BFA) 150 150 26 Bachelor of Global Studies (BGlobalSt) 180 with a minimum of 16 Credits in each of three subjects from the NCEA approved subject list.
 Study of an additional language is encouraged.
-230. Study of an additional language is encouraged.
-28. Study of an additional language is encouraged.
-Bachelor of Health Sciences (BHSc) 250 with a minimum of 18 credits in one of Classical Studies, English, Geography, History, History of Art, Social Studies or Te Reo Māori (or Te Reo Rangatira) and a minimum of 18 credits in one of Biology, Chemistry or Physics 300 with one of Classical Studies, English, Geography, History and one of Biology, Chemistry, or Physics at full A Level 33 Bachelor of Laws (LLB (Part I)) 7 At LLB Part I, students must apply for a conjoint de gree or concurrent degrees (LLB Part I and another de gree programme).
-Bachelor of Music (BMus) 150 150 26 Entry to Creative Practice: Classical; Jazz; or Popula ar Music is subject to the qualitative evaluation of an a udition portfolio.8 Bachelor of Nursing (BNurs) 230 with a minimum of 18 credits in one of Classical Studies, English, Geography, History, History of Art, Social Studies or Te Reo Māori (or Te Reo Rangatira) and a minimum of 18 credits in one of Biology, Chemistry or Physics 280 with one of Classical Studies, English, Geography, History and one of Biology, Chemistry, or Physics at full A Level 31 Bachelor of Property (BProp) 165 170 26 Bachelor of Science (BSc) - Biomedical Science 280 310 33 - Food Science and Nutrition 200 200 28 - all other majors/specialisations 165 170 26 Bachelor of Social Work (BSW) 150 150 26 Subject to a satisfactory police check, safety checks, and referees' reports.
-Interviews and IELTS or TOEFL internet-based test (iBT) may be required.
-Bachelor of Sport, Health and Physical Education (BSportHPE) 150 150 26 Bachelor of Urban Planning (Honours) (BUrbPlan(Hons)) 180 190 27
+190. Study of an additional language is encouraged.
+27. Study of an additional language is encouraged.
+Bachelor of Health Sciences (BHSc) 250 with a minimum of 18 credits in one of Classical Studies, English, Geography, History, History of Art, Social Studies or Te Reo Māori (or Te Reo Rangatira) and a minimum of 18 credits in one of Biology, Chemistry or Physics 300 with one of Classical Studies, English, Geography, History and one of Biology, Chemistry, or Physics at full A Level 33 Bachelor of Laws (LLB (Part I)) At LLB Part I, students must apply for a conjoint de gree or concurrent degrees (LLB Part I and another deg gree programme).
+Bachelor of Music (BMus) 150 150 26 Entry to Creative Practice: Classical; Jazz; or Popula ar Music is subject to the qualitative evaluation of an a udition portfolio.8 Bachelor of Nursing (BNurs) 230 with a minimum of 18 credits in one of Classical Studies, English, Geography, History, History of Art, Social Studies or Te Reo Māori (or Te Reo Rangatira) and a minimum of 18 credits in one of Biology, Chemistry or Physics 280 with one of Classical Studies, English, Geography, History and one of Biology, Chemistry, or Physics at full A Level 31 Bachelor of Property (BProp) 165 170 26 Bachelor of Science (BSc) - Biomedical Science 280 310 33 - Food Science and Nutrition 200 200 28 - all other majors/specialisations 165 170 26 Bachelor of Social Work (BSW) 150 150 26 Subject to a satisfactory police check, safety check ks, and referees' reports.
+Interviews and IELTS or TOEFL may be required. internet-based test (iBT) Bachelor of Sport, Health and Physical Education (BSportHPE) 150 150 26 Bachelor of Urban Planning (Honours) (BUrbPlan(Hons)) 180 190 27